ProgrammingBlockchain/ProgrammingBlockchain/bitcoin_transfer/private_key.md

 ```

 ### Exercise:
-1. Generate a private key on the mainnet and note it.
+1. Generate a private key on the MainNet and note it.
-2. Get the corresponding address.
+2. Get the corresponding Bitcoin address.
 3. Send bitcoins to it.
 As much as you cannot afford to lose, so it will keep you focused and motivated to get them back during the following lessons.